 Related: Make your own DIY bath crayons with this simple bathtub coloring idea!

 101 Kids Activities That Are the Bestest, Funnest Ever!

 Love this??
-Get our book! <—affiliate link.
-We have 100 other similar activities featured in the book.
+Get our book! <—We have 100 other similar activities featured in the book.

-What Our Book is About: One-of-a-kind activities–never before seen on the blog–range from making edible play dough and homemade sidewalk chalk to playing shoebox pinball and creating a balance beam obstacle course.
+What Our Book is About: One-of-a-kind activities range from making edible play dough and homemade sidewalk chalk to playing shoebox pinball and creating a balance beam obstacle course.
 And with outdoor and indoor activities and tips for adjusting according to your child’s age, this book will provide hours and hours of never-ending fun with your family.

 This parenting life raft is also the perfect way to make sure caregivers are spending quality time with your little ones.

 More Bathtub Fun from Kids Activities Blog